There is an age-old mantra: "If you want something done right, you have to do it yourself."

 Despite these concerns, data shows that nearly 70% of Amazon’s listing merchants use FBA to handle their order fulfillment.

-Regardless of fulfillment type, the right fulfillment management software system is critical to optimizing operations.
+Regardless of fulfillment type, the right order fulfillment software system is critical to optimizing operations.
 It can also maximize accuracy and facilitate clear communication across an ever-growing number of channels.

 For merchants who wish to dropship, use 3PLs or FBA, in any combination, SkuNexus can also be extremely valuable.
-Its order, inventory and vendor management systems will help optimize all remaining in-house fulfillment-functions.
+Its order management, inventory management and vendor management systems will help optimize all remaining in-house warehouse fulfillment-functions.
 It will also provide vendor management solutions for your wide range of business partners.